Since the cave we have tried to make the old gods smile. Each year we fail and winter comes.

-"Wings are for flying, not frying" ...nice quote, nice sentiment.
+"Wings are for flying, not frying" ...nice quote, nicer sentiment.
 Animal-friendly consumerism could be a major future trend.
-Until nine years ago I too gorged myself on turkey every Christmas Day, Boxing Day, 27th...and my mouth watered long after at the remembered taste of turkey soup on the 28th or 29th, a meal which constituted one of the culinary highlights of my year.
+Until 15 years ago I too gorged myself on turkey every Christmas Day, Boxing Day, 27th...and my mouth watered long after at the remembered taste of turkey soup on the 28th or 29th, a meal which constituted one of the culinary highlights of my year.

 This is a work in progress...